 When many speculated that the company would fall after the demise of its founder, Cafe Coffee Day founder Malavika Hegde, wife of Siddhartha, came like a knight in shining armor.
 While many believed the company would not recover, she took over the reins, shattered all those at a crucial juncture, and scripted an amazing saga of resurrection.

 Malavika Hegde is the daughter of former Karnataka Chief Minister SM Krishna.
 She was born and brought up in Bengaluru, where she completed her education at Bengaluru University.
 She married Siddhartha in 1991 and has two sons.

 She used to serve as a non-board member for Coffee Day Enterprises Limited and is now out of the shadows.
 She took charge as the CEO of Cafe Coffee Day!

 Recovery of CCD

-After Malavika’s take over, Cafe Coffee Day’s burden got reduced considerably from Rs 7200 crores in 2019 to Rs 3100 in 2020.
-It further dropped to Rs 1731 crore in 2021.
-This reduction is an achievement as it took place when the entire world business was reeling from the economic crisis due to coronavirus led pandemic and successive lockdowns.
+After Malavika’s takeover, Cafe Coffee Day’s burden was reduced considerably from Rs 7200 crore in 2019 to Rs 3100 crore in 2020.
+It further dropped to Rs.
+1731 crore in 2021.
+This reduction is an achievement, as it took place when the entire world was reeling from the economic crisis due to the coronavirus-led pandemic and successive lockdowns.

-It’s common to see businessmen fleeing the country when their business fails.
+It’s common to see businessmen fleeing the country when their businesses fail.
 But this woman stood her ground and saved the ship from sinking.
 Not all superwomen wear capes.
-Some save a billion dollar empire from adversity too.
-When everyone thought Cafe Coffee Day won’t survive, Malavika Hegde proved otherwise.
+Some save a billion-dollar empire from adversity too.
+When everyone thought Cafe Coffee Day wouldn’t survive, Malavika Hegde proved otherwise.